yalvarez1998/Clock-Date/README.md

 ## About ##

-This is clock web app that I created using HTML, CSS, and JavaScript .
+This is clock web app that I created using HTML, CSS, and JavaScript.

 ## Tech ##